 To go to Bonaire, we first took a flight from Montreal to Fort Lauderdale on Air Canada Rouge with Aeroplan.

 From Miami to Bonaire, it was cheaper with Avios points though, so I don’t count that one in the Aeroplan flights.
-Avios points are transferable via Amex or HSBC points — the complete guides for these programs will be published this weekend as well.
+Avios points are transferable via Amex or HSBC points — the complete guides for these programs will be published soon as well.

 And returning from Bonaire, we again used Aeroplan points on United (Bonaire-Newark-Québec City).